 The next step was adding the decorative stitches on the dress skirt.
 In the photos they look like running stitches, but it was hard to be certain.
 I used a longer stitch on my sewing machine and sewed many straight lines in a darker blue thread.
 This technique also had the benefit of firmly attaching the lining and outer layer together, and creating a nice texture.
 Pippa cat helped by looking pretty.

 I then covered the hem with bias tape, and also turned over the top edge of the skirt pieces and sewed it down.
 One skirt piece is attached to the bodice, and the other is completely separate, and is held round my waist with snaps.
+The next step was sewing the darts.
+The darts I initially drafted were not accurate, so instead I pinched the darts and pinned them until they looked right, then basted and sewed them.
+There are no darts in the back, only in the front.

 Once the main dress was finished, I had to make the cross over straps in the front.
 This meant a lot of smocking.
 It took about 2 or 3 days to finish all the smocking just for these pieces.
 I followed Michelle Carragher's tutorial, and it worked beautifully